Data-Wise/spacemacs-rstats/project-docs/KNOWLEDGE_INDEX.md

 **Central Map for Project Knowledge & Documentation**

-This index coordinates the three pillars of documentation within the `emacs-r-devkit` project.
+This index coordinates the three pillars of documentation within the `spacemacs-rstats` project.
 Use this map to find the right information based on your role and need.

 ---